intel/he-toolkit/README.md

 autoconf
 ```

-Specific system dependencies for toolkit components can be found in the respective
-directory of each HE component.

 ## Instructions
 Intel HE toolkit is primarily accessible through the `hekit` command.
+There
-There are currently two ways of interacting with the toolkit: through a Docker
+are currently two ways of interacting with the toolkit: through a Docker build;
-build; or, directly on your system.
+or, directly on your system.

 ### The hekit command
+**Move some of the kit/README to here**

 The `hekit` subcommands can be used by the user to easily setup the required
 environment to evaluate HE technology.
 See the [README](kit/README.md) for
 instructions.